 Powerlifting for Beginners | Nutrition for Powerlifters | Powerlifting vs. Bodybuilding | Powerlifting Training for Women | Powerlifting Meet Prep | Advanced Powerlifter Pro Tips | Essential Powerlifting Gear

 Powerlifters live to squat, bench, and deadlift.
 But even if you specialize in the competition movements, they can't be all you do in the gym.
-Variations of the big three and smart accessory work are essential for lifting big numbers, preventing injury, and building general physical preparedness.
+Variations of the big three and smart accessory work are essential for lifting big numbers, preventing injury, and building the special type of functional strength known in elite powerlifting as "general physical preparedness."

 Both Robb Philippus and Laura Phelps hold world records in powerlifting and have years of experience under their lifting belts.
 They agree that varying your exercises and adding accessory work are non-negotiables if you want to improve.

-"The biggest thing about incorporating variations is that it gives you a fresh look at submaximal weights that increase the time under tension and reveal weak points," Philippus says.
+"The biggest thing is that they give you a fresh look at submaximal weights that increase the time under tension and reveal weak points," Philippus says.

 "Emphasizing what we call 'special exercises' can help correct movement patterns or strengthen points of weakness that the larger compound lifts can expose, but not necessarily fix," Phelps explains.
 "It's also a great way to train when you have a tweak that you're trying to work around and be able to maintain your strength for the main lifts while rehabbing it."